XiantaoFan/XiantaoFan.github.io/_pages/includes/about.md

-I am a Postdoctoral Associate at Cornell University, working with Prof. Jian-Xun Wang.
+I am a Postdoctoral Associate at Cornell University, working with Prof. Jian-Xun Wang (https://www.engineering.cornell.edu/people/jian-xun-wang/).
 Previously, I was a Postdoctoral Fellow at the University of Notre Dame.
 I received both my Ph.D. and B.S. degrees from Tianjin University.

 My research focuses on developing differentiable computational frameworks that tightly integrate advanced numerical algorithms with machine learning techniques.
 I apply these methods to study fluid–structure interactions (FSI) and turbulence, with broad applications in soft robotics, civil infrastructure, renewable energy, and advanced manufacturing.